josephsnyder/FOIA_Mirror/README.rst

 This repository contains a subset of the files and content available from the FOIA content available initially from https://foia-vista.osehra.org.
 The files found in this repository are the ones that fit without using the Git LFS capabilities.
-The larger files are
+The larger files are listed under the Large_Files_Not_Included.txt.
+Note if you are using Git LFS, you need to back fill the missing large files to the associated Package directories.

 How to populate directories
 ---------------------------

-OSEHRA has generated a script which will examine a directory and place the files that it finds into a properly named set of directories for each Package.
+OSEHRA has generated a script - PopulatePatchesByPackage.py, which will examine a directory and place the files that it finds into a properly named set of directories for each Package.
 The packages that are generated are based upon the content of the ``Packages.csv`` found at the top level of the repository.

 The PopulatePatchesByPackage.py file can be found within the ``Scripts`` directory of the `OSEHRA/VistA`_ repository.
-The repository can be cloned via Git or by downloading it from the Github website.
+To run the script, you need to clone the entire repository via Git or by downloading it from the Github website.

 We recommend that `Python 3`_ be installed.